CryptoMartingaleLover/fintech/TNLF-No1.md

-There once was a walrus named Jersey
+There once was Walrus named Jersey

-Who turned everything topsy-tursy.
+Who could turn everything topsy-tursy.

 With a grunt and a hiss

+And a shart and a piss